Olux: 7 things you should know

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - Apply Olux foam exactly as directed and only to your scalp or the areas of your body with psoriasis that your doctor has told you to apply it to.
 Do not use the foam on your face, groin, armpits, or other areas of your body where your skin touches or rubs together.
-Do not take by mouth.
+Do not take it by mouth.
 If the foam accidentally gets into your eyes or mouth, rinse them thoroughly with water.

 - Hold the can upside down and depress the actuator.
 Dispense directly onto the affected area, if possible.
 Dispensing directly onto hands is not recommended (unless the hands are the affected area), as the foam will begin to melt immediately upon contact with warm skin.